+$\overline{\checkmark}$

-Designation of up and down stairways Staggering of breaks between classes Monitoring of stairways by school staff Other: grades, in and avoid stable gro utilization students a high scho However, ch to creating and maintaining stable groups has been adopted school-wide for elementary school which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.) contact with people outside of their group in the setting, throughout the school day.
-The size of the size in elementary schools is not limited to a specific maximum number but is dependent or of the available classroom space to allow physical distancing of no less than 3 feet between and no less than 6 feet between students and staff.
-The creation of stable groups in middle and old grades is recommended as a best practice with groups not to exceed 120 students in total stable groups in middle and high school is not a requirement but an additional layer of mitigations to consider.
-0 Students with IEP or 504 plans who require specialized services may be pulled out of their general education classroom and grouped with other students requiring similar services, even if this places them with students not part of their general education stable group.
-This additional special education learning group should also follow stable group principles to keep membership the same day to the extent possible.
-4 are in place to ensure physical distancing within classrooms.
-These include the following ents (check all that apply): In-person class size has been limited to 28 students in elementary grades.
-0 In-person class size has been limited to 32 students in middle and high school grades.
-0 The school day has been divided into shifts to permit fewer students per class.
-0 Attendance is staggered to reduce the overall number of students in classrooms on a given day V Some classes have been moved entirely online.
-Online class attendance and participation is offered as an option for all students for all classes Alternative spaces are used to reduce the number of students within classrooms.
-These may include: School library Auditorium ■ Cafeteria ■ Gymnasium • Other: √ Classroom furniture is set up to maximize distance between students and between students and teachers.
+An approach to creating and maintaining stable groups has been adopted school-wide for elementary school grades, in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
+The size of stable groups in elementary schools is not limited to a specific maximum number but is dependent on utilization of the available classroom space to allow physical distancing of no less than 3 feet between students and staff.
+The creation of stable groups in middle and high school grades is recommended as a best practice with groups not to exceed 120 students in total.
+However, stable groups in middle and high school is not a requirement but an additional layer of mitigation for schools to consider.

+Students with IEP or 504 plans who require specialized services may be pulled out of their general education classroom and grouped with other students requiring similar services, even if this places them with students not part of their general education stable group.
+This additional special education learning group should also follow stable group principles to keep membership the same day to day to the extent possible.

+Measures are in place to ensure physical distancing within classrooms.
+These include the following requirements (check all that apply):

+- \checkmark In-person class size has been limited to 32 students in elementary grades. - o In-person class size has been limited to students in middle and high school grades. - o The school day has been divided into shifts to permit fewer students per class. - Attendance is staggered to reduce the overall number of students in classrooms on a given day. - Some classes have been moved entirely online. - Online class attendance and participation is offered as an option for all students for all classes. - Alternative spaces are used to reduce the number of students within classrooms.
+These may include: - School library - Auditorium - Cafeteria - Gymnasium - Other:

+Classroom furniture is set up to maximize distance between students and between students and teachers.
 Distance between students in the classroom must not be less than 3 feet and distance between students and teachers not less than 6 feet.
 Additional considerations for schools implementing a less than 6 feet physical distancing policy between students include: